NixOS options

 stylix.fonts.sizes.desktop

-The font size used in window titles/bars/widgets elements of the desktop.
+The font size used for window titles, status bars, and other general elements of the desktop.

 Default: 10